dkaslovsky/tabgrab/README.md

     	enable verbose output
 ```

-Restore tabs from a list of URL with the `tab` command:
+Restore tabs from a list of URL with the `tabs` command:
 ```
-$ tabgrab tab -h
+$ tabgrab tabs -h
-`tab` opens the provided URLs as tabs in a new browser window
+`tabs` opens the provided URLs as tabs in a new browser window

-Usage of tab:
+Usage of tabs:
   -browser string
     	browser name (default "chrome")
   -browser-args string